-In order to achieve garment shape and style transition, the UV-position based garment representation should be mapped into a continuous space, so that the garment shapes and topologies can be transitioned in a smooth way.
-By dimensional reduction and feature extraction, we map the garment representation UV-map to a low-dimensional feature vector, where both the UV-map and its mask information is encoded into a continuous feature space.
-Therefore, by editing, interpolation and decoding from the feature space, we can achieve our goal for continuously garment shape transition between different garment topologies and shape styles.
+Based on the UV-mask garment representation, we can transfer the complicated 3D shape encoding problem into 2D space by using 2D image auto-encoders.
+To achieve garment shape and style transition, the UV-position-based garment representation should be mapped into a continuous space, so that the garment shapes and topologies can be smoothly transitioned.
+By dimensionality reduction and feature extraction, we map the garment representation UV-map to a low-dimensional feature vector, where both the UV-map and its mask information are encoded into a continuous feature space.
+Therefore, by editing, interpolating and decoding from the feature space, we can achieve our goal of continuous garment shape transition between different garment topologies and shape styles.

 We introduce \ParamNet, a CNN-based network for garment shape and style space learning.
 The main idea is to leverage a CNN encoder-decoder structure to encode the given T-posed garment UV representation generated in Sect.~\ref{subsec:garment_repre}.
-Our UV representation actually contains two piece of information: (1) the mask, i.e., the area where the UV map has rendered values illustrates the area where the garment covers the human body (with T-shirts and pants), or the height range of the T-posed dresses; (2) the rendered value of the UV map illustrates the vertex positions of the garment.
-Therefore, when performing the encoding, we also make the decoder generate two maps, one for the mask, and the other for the vertex positions.
+Our UV representation contains two pieces of information: (1) the mask, i.e., the area where the UV map has rendered texels illustrates the area where the garment covers the human body (with T-shirts and pants) or the height range of the T-posed dresses; (2) the rendered texels of the UV map illustrate the vertex positions of the garment.
+Therefore, when performing the encoding, we also make the decoder generate two maps, one for the mask, and the other for the vertex offsets.

-As shown in Fig.~\ref{fig:paramnet}, the basic structure of \ParamNet contains two parts, the encoder $E_P(M_g^T)=z_P\in \mathbb{R}^{N}$ encodes the T-posed garment 2D representation $M_g^T$ to a high-dimension hidden space, and the decoder $D_P^{1,2}(z_P)=Map_g^T, Mask_g$ decodes the vector $z_P$ in high-dimension hidden space to the corresponding map and mask.
+As shown in Fig.~\ref{fig:paramnet}, the basic structure of \ParamNet contains two parts, the encoder $E_P(M_g^T)=z_P\in \mathbb{R}^{N}$ encodes the T-posed garment 2D representation $M_g^T$ to a high-dimensional hidden space, and decoder $D_P^{1,2}(z_P)=Map_g^T, Mask_g$ decodes vector $z_P$ in a high-dimensional hidden space to the corresponding map and mask.

-In practice, we found that the binary masks could hardly perform smooth transition.
-Besides, the mask decoder tends to miss the small parts of the masks.
-That is because the discrete binary mask does not have natural continuity in transition.
-Therefore, we propose the distance-transform based method for pre-processing the masks, in order to make the transformed mask a continuous map.
+In practice, we found that the binary masks could barely perform smooth transitions.
+This is because the discrete binary mask does not have natural continuity in transition.
+Therefore, to transform the binary masks into a continuous representation, we propose a distance-transform-based method for pre-processing the masks.
 Specifically, with a given $Mask_g$, we first generate its \say{bi-distance transform} map as follows: